JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 Optionally, we may express our promise using regular types, using the [`LearnAPI.predict_input_type`](@ref) trait.

 One can optionally make promises about the outut of an operation.
 See [Algorithm Traits](@ref) for details.

 ## [Illustrative fit/predict workflow](@id workflow)

+We now illustrate how to interact directly with `MyRidge` instances using the methods we have implemented:

 Here's some toy data for supervised learning: